This post is the latest in our series on B2B marketing optimization and how to take your marketing efforts to the next

 What you can change to optimize your landing page

 Okay, so it’s time to try to optimize your landing page performance.
 Note that when it comes to optimization, success or failure of a test might be significantly different from your original expectations.

-If you’re using ON24 Target, you can pretty much edit any of the below elements using the page builder function.
+If you’re using ON24 Target, you can pretty much edit any of the below elements using the landing page builder function.